colelawrence/decipad/apps/docs/docs/advanced/conditions.md

 :::note Examples

-Showcase a different message on the first row: <br/>
+Showcase a different message on the first row: <br />
 `if first then "I am the first row" else "I am not the first row"`

-Compute income increases based on a set value from a slider: <br/>
+Compute income increases based on a set value from a slider: <br />
 `if first then IncomeSlider else previous(0) + 5%`

 :::